 Asparagus is one vegetable that has somewhat of a bad reputation.
 This unique vegetable has a flavor all its own which, for me, is hard to describe – it tastes like nothing else I’ve ever had.
 Agriculturally speaking, Asparagus is a 2-year crop meaning it takes two years in the garden to be able to harvest your efforts.
 For this reason, Asparagus fetches a premium price at the grocery store.
 In the spring when Asparagus is in season, we make sure to stock up – and to make plenty of Asparagus Salad!

-Asparagus salad has a wonderful flavor and lasts in the fridge for quite a few days.
+Asparagus salad has a wonderful flavor and lasts in the fridge for quite a while – in fact, it’s best to make this salad at least an hour or two ahead of your gathering.
 The asparagus really stands up to the dressing and does not get mushy even after a couple of days.
-This is a great brunch salad and goes well aside eggs and omelets; it's also a great side to any weeknight meal.
+This is a great brunch salad and goes well aside eggs and omelets; it’s also a great side to any weeknight meal.

 - Slice the asparagus, including the tips, into thin slices, and place in a medium bowl.
 Add the onion and Parmesan cheese.
 Next add the vinegar, olive oil, salt, and pepper and toss to combine.

 - The salad should be dressed an hour or two in advance of mealtime so the vinegar can tenderize the fresh asparagus and the flavors can mingle.

 - Store leftovers in an air-tight container in the refrigerator.